Chris Greenwood was hired as the first-ever full-time Saint Leo University Head Men's Golf coach in June of 2013.

-In what opponents thought would be a rebuilding year for Greenwood in his first season as Head Coach for the Lions in 2013, the Saint Leo men’s golf program saw great success.
+In what opponents thought would be a rebuilding year for Greenwood in his first season as Head Coach for the Lions in 2013-14, the Saint Leo men’s golf program saw great success.
 In addition to seven regular season top-10 team tournament finishes, the squad also boasted ten top-10 individual tournament finishes.
 After the Lions propelled themselves to a second place finish at the Sunshine State Conference Championships, the squad received their first-ever NCAA South/Southeast Region Tournament bid, where the Lions finished ninth.
 The performance, however, earned freshman Ryan Gendron a trip to the NCAA DII National Championships, where the rookie finished tied for 24th.
-In addition to team and individual success, the Lions earned several awards at the conclusion of the season, including one Mickelson All-Freshman Team Selection, one PING All-South Region Team Selection, and one SSC Golfer of the Week award.
+In addition to the team and individual success, the Lions earned several awards at the conclusion of the season, including one Mickelson All-Freshman Team Selection, one PING All-South Region Team Selection, and one SSC Golfer of the Week award.

 Prior to working with the green and gold, Greenwood served as the Director of Golf at the University of Arkansas at Little Rock for one year.
 Under his guidance at UALR, the Trojans claimed one Sun Belt All-Conference Selection while also earning the highest GPA of UALR men’s sports programs.
 Two of Greenwood's players earned Academic All-American honors.